mpvl/errd/README.md

 }
 ```

-Setting up a global config with a default handler and using that everywhere
-makes it easy to enforce decorating errors.
-Error handlers can also be used
-to pass up HTTP error codes, log errors, attach metrics, etc.
+The use of default handlers makes it easier to ensure an error is always
+handled.

 ## Deferring